DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 - “Request sent on ((date))” when the status changes to ‘requested’
 - “Reference sent to provider on ((date))” when the status changes to ‘received by training provider’
-- x when the status changes to cancelled [automatically]
 - “Request cancelled on ((date))” when the status changes to ‘request cancelled‘
 - “Request declined on ((date))” when the status changes to ‘cannot give reference’
-- “The request did not reach ((address)) on ((date))” when the status changes to ‘request failed’ [Automatic reminder]
+- “The request did not reach ((address)) on ((date))” when the status changes to ‘request failed’
 - “Reminder sent on ((date))” when the candidate sends a reminder
 - “Automated reminder sent on ((date))” when the service sends an automated reminder

 ## Other approaches we considered

 We considered including references within the conditions section of the page, but decided to give them a separate section.

 They’re different to other conditions because:

-- candidates can add reference requests, but training providers cannot add conditions once an offer have been accepted
+- candidates can add reference requests, but training providers cannot add conditions once an offer has been accepted
 - candidates cannot take any action on conditions within the service, but they can cancel or send reminders about reference requests

 ## Emails

-The service sends emails:
+The service sends emails to candidates:

 - if a reference request cannot be sent
 - to remind the candidate that they haven’t received a reference